Cowboys & Aliens: Design and visual effects

 Scott Chambliss was hired as the production designer based on his work on Star Trek, produced by Orci and Kurtzman.
-The visual effects were created by Industrial Light & Magic (ILM), represented by Roger Guyett and Eddie Pasquarello as visual effects supervisors.
+The visual effects and animation were created by Industrial Light & Magic (ILM), represented by Roger Guyett and Eddie Pasquarello as visual effects supervisors.
 Under the supervision of Shane Mahan, Legacy Effects created practical puppet aliens and full scale alien speeders.
 New Deal Studios constructed a miniature of the paddle steamer that is seen upturned in the film.
 Kerner Optical built a miniature of the alien ship and bluescreen stand-ins.
 The film also featured visual effects by Fuel VFX, The Embassy, Ghost, and Shade VFX, with previsualization from Halon Entertainment.

 Favreau noted that Cowboys & Aliens focuses on a specific aspect of the alien genre which primarily revolves around the films of the 1980s: "And although we have quite a bit of CGI.
 I like the way they told stories before—before you could show everything with CGI.
 And it was a real unveiling of the creature, little by little, and using lighting and camera work and music to make it a very subjective experience.
 And so we tried to preserve that here."
 In designing the film's aliens, ILM was careful to make the creatures "cool and captivating".
 Guyett stated that they adopted a similar approach to that of District 9:

 An alien with wounds covered in a yellow fungus.
 Details such as this were created to depict the creatures as frontiersmen facing adversity in an unfamiliar place.

 The trick was to make [the aliens] interesting through their behavior and what happens to them, and that was something that District 9 did very well.
 You were drawn into their world a bit and their idiosyncrasies had an immediate impact: they ate cat food.
 But those details overwhelm certain design aspects, so I was striving to find some behavior that fit in well with the Western genre, where you have people in very arduous conditions fighting the elements.
 And I thought that the irony of all this was that the aliens turn up and it could be more exaggerated for them.
 They're frontiersmen in a way: traveling to another place and having to deal with all the adversities of the climate.
 And in our case, we played up the fact that they weren't comfortable in our world.
 There are flies all around them; they don't like the light; and when they were wounded and exposed, a strange fungus grows around them.